GuYuIMUST/PE-SHGFNet/README.md

 pip install -r requirements.txt
 ```

-Recommended dependencies include PyTorch, NumPy, pandas, scikit-learn, SciPy, SimpleITK, NiBabel, pydicom, PyYAML, matplotlib, and tqdm.
-Pin the exact versions used for the final experiments.

 ## Preprocessing
 This work does **not** introduce a new data-preprocessing pipeline.
 CTPA and EHR data are prepared using established procedures from PENet and RadFusion, respectively.